Increase your Magnesium consumption with these foods

 In addition to the very high dose of this mineral, these nuts are made up of 66% of fat, so include it in your diet, but don't overdo it.

 Another very rich food in Magnesium is Sesame Seeds.

 These seeds are incredible in terms of micronutrients, and have 356mg of Magnesium which corresponds to 89% of DDR.

-As if that were not enough, they are still rich in many other minerals, with high levels of Calcium, Iron, Copper, Manganese, Phosphorus, Zinc And not only.
+As if that wasn't enough, they are still rich in many other minerals, with high levels of Calcium, Iron, Copper, Manganese, Phosphorus, Zinc and more.

 In terms of minerals, it can be said that Sesame Seeds are a super food, but their fat values are also high.

 This does not mean that it is bad, just that you should eat in moderation due to its high caloric value, especially if you are trying to lose weight.

 They are composed of approximately 48% of fats, of which about 25% are carbohydrates and 17% proteins.